gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     respectively the energy minimization (a), the NVT step (b), and the NPT step (c).

-Let us launch a longer simulation, and extract the angle distribution between the different atoms of the PEG molecules.
-This angle distribution will be used later as a benchmark to probe the effect of of the stretching on the PEG structure.

-Create a new input named **production-peg-h2o.mdp**, and copy the following lines into it:
+Let us launch a longer simulation and extract the angle distribution between the different atoms of the PEG molecule.
+This angle distribution will later serve as a benchmark to assess the effect of stretching on the PEG structure.
+Create a new input file named **production-peg-h2o.mdp**, and copy the following lines into it:

 ..  code-block:: bw